 These four methods allow you to “play” with data related to products, orders, warehouse stocks, shipping info, or even with taxes or customer’s sensitive information.

-The Examples of APIs of Various eCommerce Platforms
+Top 10 The Best APIs of eCommerce Platforms

-As revealed above, each API of eCommerce platform has its specifics.
-So let’s take a closer look at some of the APIs out there that could be significant for your business:
+Each API of eCommerce platform has its specifics.
+So let’s take a closer look at some of the APIs out there that can be significant for your business.

-- eBay API: offers unrestricted access to all core capabilities that are usually used together with selling, buying, or searching actions
+eBay API offers access to all core capabilities that are usually used together with selling, buying, or searching actions. eBay's latest APIs use modern API standards, including OAuth 2.0 for authentication, JSON payloads, and RESTful design principles.

-- BigCommerce API: this API is used by over 150k merchants worldwide and allows developers to retrieve a store’s catalog while also creating new products, setting up automation, and troubleshooting common problems
+BigCommerce API is used by over 150k merchants worldwide and allows developers to retrieve a store’s catalog while also creating new products, setting up automation, and troubleshooting common problems.

-There is no doubt that, with so many unique APIs out there, developing strong and reliable connections with each shopping platform takes time and requires a huge amount of financial investment.
-The easiest way to develop a connection with an API of eCommerce platform is by using a specific service such as API2Cart.
+There is no doubt that with so many unique APIs out there, developing strong and reliable connections with each shopping platform takes time and requires a vast amount of financial investment.
+The easiest way to connect with an eCommerce platform API is by using a specific service such as API2Cart.

 Our service works perfectly for any eCommerce software in niches such as warehouse, order and inventory management, ERP, marketing automation, dropshipping, mobile commerce app development, or repricing and price optimization.
 Once connected to API2Cart, you can start experimenting with the capabilities we provide, build up new features for your software, and take it to a whole new level.